Definitely, you can make your planner organization easier with these awesome bullet journal key ideas.

 So let’s get started!

-However, if you want to be more productive, manage your time wisely and organize the entire life, it’s worth learning how does bullet journal work.
+However, if you want to be more productive, manage your time wisely, and organize your entire life, it’s worth learning how bullet journals work.

 What is a Bullet Journal Key

-The most popular bullets are these ones from Ryder Caroll- the inventor of the bullet journal method.
+Undoubtedly, the most popular bullets are the ones from Ryder Caroll- the inventor of the bullet journal method.

 However, you can adjust the symbols to your needs.

-Here are free bullet journal key printable you just print out and use as a reference.
+Here are free bullet journal key printables you just print out and use as a reference.

 In general, signifiers will tell you about the task stage and/or status.

-Also, coloring code is another great way for the bullet journal organization.
+Also, coloring code is another great way to bullet journal organization.